 On Friday, U.S. News will induct Raytheon’s Chairman William H. Swanson into the U.S. News STEM Hall of Fame, recognizing him for his leadership in advancing STEM education and preparing the next generation of engineers and scientists.

-“As someone who benefitted from STEM mentorship as a young man, I have tremendous passion for inspiring students to pursue STEM subjects,” said William H. Swanson, Chairman of Raytheon Company.
+“As someone who benefitted from STEM mentorship as a young man, I have tremendous passion for inspiring students to pursue STEM subjects,” said William H. Swanson, Chairman of Raytheon Company prior to the event.
 “STEM education is critical to our nation’s competitiveness and position of leadership.
 For nearly a decade, Raytheon’s MathMovesU® initiative has inspired students to develop a genuine interest in math and science, one that opens up a world of career possibilities.
 We need to show by example how rewarding STEM careers can be.”

 Swanson and the other three honorees were chosen from a group of industry, academic and nonprofit leaders.